nginxinc/nginx-amplify-doc/content/faq/nginx-agent.md

 hostname = myhostname1
 ```

-The hostname should be valid — the following aren't valid hostnames:
+The hostname must be valid.
+The following are not valid hostnames:

   * localhost
   * localhost.localdomain